awsdocs/amazon-ecs-developer-guide/doc_source/cluster-auto-scaling.md

 1. For **Target capacity %**, if managed scaling is enabled, specify an integer between `1` and `100`\.
 The target capacity value is used as the target value for the CloudWatch metric used in the Amazon ECS\-managed target tracking scaling policy\.
 This target capacity value is matched on a best effort basis\.
 For example, a value of `100` will result in the Amazon EC2 instances in your Auto Scaling group being completely utilized and any instances not running any tasks will be scaled in, but this behavior is not guaranteed at all times\.

 1. For **Managed termination protection**, choose your managed termination protection option\.
 When managed termination protection is enabled, Amazon ECS prevents Amazon EC2 instances that contain tasks and that are in an Auto Scaling group from being terminated during a scale\-in action\.
-Managed termination protection can only be enabled if the Auto Scaling group also has instance protection from scale in enabled\.
+Managed termination protection can only be enabled if the Auto Scaling group also has instance protection from scale in enabled and if managed scaling is enabled\.
 Managed termination protection is only supported on standalone tasks or tasks in a service using the replica scheduling strategy\.
 For tasks in a service using the daemon scheduling strategy, the instances are not protected\.

 1. Choose **Create** to complete the capacity provider creation\.
 **Important**